What is FCRA?

 The Fair Credit Reporting Act (FCRA) is a federal law that regulates the use of consumer credit information.
 The purpose of the law is to protect consumers against inaccurate information on their credit reports.
 While the statute is very lengthy, there are several items that are of interest to everyone concerned about having an accurate credit report.

 The Fair Credit Reporting Act (FCRA) requires you to monitor your own credit.
-When you notice that anything is incorrect on your credit report, you must send a dispute letter to the credit-reporting agency before taking any legal action against your creditor or the credit-reporting bureau.
-We send this notice on our clients’ behalf.
+When you notice anything is incorrect on your credit report, you must send a dispute letter to the credit-reporting agency before taking any legal action against your creditor or the credit-reporting bureau.
+We help our clients send this notice.

 Creditors are required to conduct a reasonable investigation into your dispute.
 If they do not, you may sue them.